 Step One: Turn in my spandex.

-I’m not going to try to be Supermom or Wonder Woman or any other spandex-clad icon after birthing this baby.
+I’m not going to try to be Wonder Woman after birthing this baby.
 The Western cultural obsession with bouncing back right after pregnancy is both impractical and self defeating.
 I will choose to take things slow, not ask too much of myself, and accept help when offered.
-(Wondering what mamas really need after baby arrives?
+(Wondering what mamas actually need after the baby arrives?
 Here are 18 ideas.)

 But even with all that, I worry that sheer exhaustion will turn me into Tired Zombie Mama.
 My family doesn’t deserve that, which leads me to . . .